ipyton/Appointment-System/AppointmentSystem.Tests/README.md

 3. **Test Edge Cases**: Include tests for error conditions and edge cases.
 4. **Keep Tests Independent**: Each test should be able to run independently of others.
 5. **Use Fresh Data**: Use a new database instance for each test to avoid interference.
+6. **Avoid Test Duplication**: Don't create multiple tests that verify the same functionality.
+7. **Test One Thing at a Time**: Each test should verify a single aspect of behavior.

 ## Troubleshooting